-- Welcome by the board and the program committee
+- Welcome by the board and the program chairs

 “Technological violence and high-risk experiments at the border”